Ama Dablam Base Camp Trek-16 Days

 You will have lunch at the Base camp and retrace your steps back to Pangboche.

-Overnight at Phortse (B,L,D)
+Accommodation Overnight at Phortse

 You’ll start with a climb past the monastery in Upper Pangboche and then trek one of the most spectacular trails in all of the Everest region.
 It is the high trail to the less often visited village of Phortse (3810m) which is home to many Everest climbers.